Publications: Philosophy of Science

 Annual Special Issue of Philosophy of the Social Sciences: “Selected Papers from the Philosophy of Social Science Roundtable,” co-edited with James Bohman and Paul A. Roth.
 Roundtable special issues appear as the first issue each year, beginning with March 2008 (38.1).
 For tables of contents: Philosophy of Social Science Roundtable.

 Journal Articles and Book Chapters

-“Radiocarbon Dating in Archaeology: Triangulation and Traceability” in Varieties of Data Journeys, eds.
-S. Leonelli and N. Tempini, Springer (in press).
+“Radiocarbon Dating in Archaeology: Triangulation and Traceability,” in Data Journeys in the Sciences, S. Leonelli and N. Tempini, Springer, 2020, pp. 285-301.
+Springer.